Sally Conforte: First legal brothel owner

-Second female boxing manager
+Boxing and the death of Oscar Bonavena

 In March 1976, Oscar Bonavena (Argentina), seventh-ranked heavyweight boxer, signed Sally as his manager, making her the second female boxing manager in United States history.
 Oscar Bonavena also was her lover, who conspired with her to kill Joseph Conforte themselves or hire someone to do it.

 On May 15, 1976, Joe and Sally Conforte's Mustang Ranch brothel held its grand opening.
 A week after the Mustang Ranch officially opened, Oscar Bonavena was shot and killed at the front gate by Joe Conforte's enforcer, Willard Ross Brymer.
 The Confortes became the source of hatred for many in Argentina as a result.

 The Bonavena family sued the Confortes, seeking monetary restitution.

-After the death of Oscar Bonavena, Farrell wrote (1976): "[Sally] was a great white shark of suffering... scorned and robbed, a witness to things she hardly dared consider.
+After the death of Oscar Bonavena, Farrell wrote that (1976): "[Sally] was a great white shark of suffering... scorned and robbed, a witness to things she hardly dared consider.
 She blamed herself, she blamed her husband, she felt slammed back into the grave of eleven years.
 And in her moments of breakdown, when she trembled even to the touch, she went through an agony that overwhelmed.
 It was a dangerous agony, one that didn't care what happened anymore."

+Financial Issues

 Tax evasion

 In 1977, Sally and Joe were convicted of tax evasion and fraud; fraud added for regularly destroying their financial records.
 Sally was defended by attorneys Harry E. Claiborne and Oscar Goodman.

 Sally was given a fine and probation.
 Joe, however, was sentenced to twenty years in prison.
 The IRS imposed heavy fines and placed liens on Joe and Sally's assets.
 Conforte fled the United States to Brazil in December 1980 to avoid prison for tax evasion and also prosecution for attempting to bribe the Lyon County, Nevada district attorney.

 Sally renewed her boxing program, signing managerial contracts with heavyweight Bernardo Mercado, middleweight Vinnie Curto, and Jihad Karriem and John Vasquez, two promising young middleweights.

 Bankruptcy

 1982, while in Brazil, Joe deeded his assets to Sally and she filed for bankruptcy in Reno.

 In December 1984, Joe was released from federal prison, having served no jail time for the attempted bribery charge.
 The IRS drastically reduced the tens of millions of dollars of taxes Joe and Sally Conforte owed to $7.3 million.
 Joe and Sally created a public offering of Mustang Ranch stock that could have satisfied the remainder of their debt to the IRS, but three attempts at the IPO failed.